What is Cub Scouts?

 What do I need to pay for besides registration?

 You need to acquire a Cub Scout uniform shirt for your son, as well as the handbook for his rank.
 Hats are encouraged, but optional.
 Patch vests, Scout belts, and Scout pants are also great, but are also optional.
-Overnight trips have a fee, which is the cost to the Pack divided by the number of participants.
+Trips have a fee, which is the cost to the Pack divided by the number of participants.
+Some dens require weekly or monthly dues to the den leader for supplies, please speak with your child’s den leader.
 We do accept “experienced” uniforms, and offer them at no charge for re-use, when available.

 How does Pack 157 pay for meeting expenses, special events, etc.?